-1.60.
-If cryptoasset exchange providers and custodian wallet providers determine that the business relationship or transaction presents a low degree of risk of money laundering and terrorist financing, the firm may apply SDD measures (see Part I, paragraphs 5.4.1ff).
+22.61 If cryptoasset exchange providers and custodian wallet providers determine that the business relationship or transaction presents a low degree of risk of money laundering and terrorist financing, the firm may apply SDD measures (see Part I, paras 5.4.1ff).
+It is, however, anticipated that SDD will apply only in limited circumstances.
+Where SDD measures are applied, the firm should clearly document the risk assessment undertaken in order to make this determination.